 What do stress, vitamin d deficiency and fibroids have in common?
-Well, they’re all getting a lot more attention during the seemingly endless pandemic!
-And they can all affect your period, too!
+Well, they can all affect your period!
+And those first two increase your risk for the third item listed!

-Of course, these are problems for so many reasons.
-But, for our purposes, we’ll just focus on one: stress and vitamin d deficiency may increase your fibroid risk and impact your periods.
-In a minute, we’ll explore this idea further.
+Here's the deal: stress and vitamin d deficiency may increase your fibroid risk and impact your periods.
+In a minute, we’ll explore these ideas further.
 First, however, we’ll give you a quick fibroid overview so we’re all on the same page.

 What are fibroids?